-Mount your IP camera in the place where adequate light is available so it could capture a clear image on the screen.

-NOW — 1.
-Test all equipment to ensure the IP camera, PoE injector and management of the camera is working.
+1. Test all equipment to ensure the IP camera, PoE injector, and the management of the camera is working.
 Make all video and network configurations before mounting the IP camera.

-2. Plug the Ethernet cable into the PoE injector’s Power/PoE port and into the IP camera’s PoE port.
+2. Plug the Ethernet cable into the PoE injector's Power or PoE port and into the IP camera's PoE port.

 3. Mount your IP camera in the place where adequate light is available so it could capture a clear image on the screen.